harystyleseze/space-puzzle-game-on-rootstock/space-puzzle-guide.md

 ## 🚀 Overview

-Space Puzzle is an engaging blockchain-based puzzle game build on Core Blockchain that challenges players' logic and problem-solving skills in a cosmic adventure.
+Space Puzzle is an engaging blockchain-based puzzle game build on Rootstock Blockchain that challenges players' logic and problem-solving skills in a cosmic adventure.
 Navigate through increasingly difficult levels, collect keys, unlock barriers, and reach portals while avoiding obstacles.
-Your progress, achievements, and rewards are securely stored on the Core blockchain, creating a truly decentralized gaming experience.
+Your progress, achievements, and rewards are securely stored on the blockchain, creating a truly decentralized gaming experience.

 ## 🌟 Features